Russia Specialty Fertilizer Market Analysis by Mordor Intelligence

 Expansion of Greenhouse Vegetable Acreage in Moscow and Krasnodar

 Greenhouse coverage climbed in Moscow Oblast and Krasnodar Krai during 2024, marking annual growth in both regions, respectively.
 Controlled-environment farms rely on precise nutrient recipes that granular fertilizers cannot supply, lifting demand for water-soluble and liquid formulations.
 Investors pledged funding for new glasshouse capacity through 2026, signaling durable pull for specialty inputs[2]Russian Greenhouse Union, “Greenhouse Agriculture Development Statistics 2024,” russiangreenhouse.ru.
 Logistics advantages near population hubs and dense distribution channels allow prompt deliveries, while distant greenhouse clusters incur 15–25% higher freight costs that squeeze margins.
 Nevertheless, strong consumer preference for locally grown produce and year-round supply keeps nutrient spending elevated.
-Continuous acreage additions are expected to reinforce the Russia specialty fertilizer market, with suppliers tailoring nutrient packages for cucumbers, tomatoes, and peppers.
+Continuous acreage additions are projected to reinforce the Russia specialty fertilizer market, with suppliers tailoring nutrient packages for cucumbers, tomatoes, and peppers.

 Recovery in Domestic Potash and Phosphate Availability Post-Sanctions